-Pros: Apartment living could be safer and more stable than where you live now and can be found anywhere, so you would not have to leave your community, job, school or support system.
-Apartment living may also allow you to maintain your privacy during your pregnancy and the adoption.
+- Pros: Apartment living could be safer and more stable than where you live now and it can be found anywhere, so you would not have to leave your community, job, school, or support system.
+Apartment living may also allow you to maintain your privacy during your pregnancy and adoption.

-Cons: Some adoption agencies that provide housing in the form of specific apartments that they own or promote; however, these apartments might not be as nice in person or a realistic living situation for you after the adoption.
+- Cons: Some adoption agencies provide housing in the form of specific apartments that they own or promote.
+However, these apartments might not be as nice in person or a realistic living situation for you after the adoption.
 Make sure you work with a professional like American Adoptions that will help you find an apartment within your community that you feel comfortable in.

 Option 3: Maternity Centers or Homes

-Maternity homes are living facilities that you move into during your pregnancy and the adoption.
+Maternity homes are living facilities that you move into during your pregnancy and adoption.
 They are often onsite at an adoption agency.
-Your room and board is covered by the adoption agency in this situation.
-Maternity centers can be religious or have certain types of requirements for your schedule, diet, education, curfew and more.
+Your room and board are covered by the adoption agency in this situation.
+Maternity centers can be religious or have certain types of requirements for your schedule, diet, education, curfew, and more.

 American Adoptions is not an adoption agency that helps with housing in a maternity center, as we neither own nor operate a maternity home.
 However, we can help you find one if this is your preference.

-Adoption agencies who help with housing in a maternity home may have restrictions on who you can bring with you and might not be located near your home, so you might have to leave your other children or support system behind.
-You may become homesick, lonely or depressed if you are far from your family and friends or have to discontinue school during your pregnancy.
+Adoption agencies who help with housing in a maternity home might not be located near your home and they may have restrictions on who you can bring with you.
+This means you might have to leave your other children or support system behind.
+You may become homesick, lonely, or depressed if you are far from your family and friends or have to discontinue school during your pregnancy.

-Women who might pick a maternity center are interested in living with women who they can identify with.
+Women who might pick a maternity center are interested in living with women with whom they can identify.
 These women should be very sure of their decision and not easily swayed.
-These women may feel unsafe in their current living situation and don’t mind moving to live in a maternity home, even if it means leaving their community or support system behind or conforming to the beliefs of the maternity home.
+These women may feel unsafe in their current living situation and don’t mind moving to temporarily live in a maternity home, even if it means leaving their community or support system behind or conforming to the beliefs of the maternity home.